Iran (word): Modern usage

-During the Safavid era (1501–1736), most of the territory of the Sasanian empire regained its political unity, and Safavid kings were assuming the title of "Šāhanšāh-e Irān" (Iran's king of kings).
+During the Safavid era (1501–1736), most of the territory of the Sasanian empire regained its political unity, and Safavid monarchs were assuming the title of "Šāhanšāh-e Irān" (Iran's king of kings).
+The Safavids revitalized the concept of the Guarded Domains of Iran, which starting from them would serve as the common and official name of Iran until the early 20th century.
 An example is Mofid Bafqi (d.
 1679), who makes numerous references to Iran, describing its border and the nostalgia of Iranians who had migrated to India in that era.
-Even Ottoman sultans, when addressing the Aq Qoyunlu and Safavid kings, used such titles as the "king of Iranian lands" or the "sultan of the lands of Iran" or "the king of kings of Iran, the lord of the Persians".
-This title, as well as the title of "Šāh-e Irān", was later used by Nader Shah Afshar and Qajar and Pahlavi kings.
+Even Ottoman sultans, when addressing the Aq Qoyunlu and Safavid shahs, used such titles as the "king of Iranian lands" or the "sultan of the lands of Iran" or "the king of kings of Iran, the lord of the Persians".
+This title, as well as the title of "Šāh-e Irān", was later used by Nader Shah Afshar and Qajar and Pahlavi monarchs.
 Since 1935, the name "Iran" has replaced other names of Iran in the western world.
 Jean Chardin, who travelled in the region between 1673 and 1677, observed that "the Persians, in naming their country, make use of one word, which they indifferently pronounce Iroun, and Iran. [...]
-These names of Iran and Touran, are frequently to be met with in the ancient histories of Persia; [...] and even to this very day, the king of Persia is call'd Padsha Iran [padshah='king'], and the great vizier, Iran Medary [i.e. medari='facilitator'], the Pole of Persia".
+These names of Iran and Touran, are frequently to be met with in the ancient histories of Persia; [...] and even to this very day, the king of Persia is called Padeshah e Iran [padeshah='king'], and the great vizier, Iran Medary [i.e. medari='facilitator'], the Pole of Persia".

-Since the Iranian Revolution of 1979, the official name of the country is "Islamic Republic of Iran".
+Since the Iranian revolution of 1979, the official name of the country is "Islamic Republic of Iran".